xiaoquan35/learn/readme.txt

 Creating a new branch is quick AND hard.
 Creating a new branch is quick AND simple.
 Creating a new branch is quick AND simple1.
+Creating a new branch is quick AND simple2.